daniel-rusu/pods4k/RELEASING.md

     * **Release Title**: `X.Y.Z`
     * **Description**: Copy the changes from [changelog.md](changelog.md) for this release
         * Copy the raw contents to avoid formatting issues due to escaped characters etc.
+    * Uncheck the `Set as latest release` checkbox as it's not quite ready yet
 4. Release artifacts in Maven Central:
     * The previous step should have automatically triggered the release workflow
     * Make sure the [`Trigger Release` action](https://github.com/daniel-rusu/pods4k/actions/workflows/release.yml)